tabulify/tabulify/docker/README.md

 ## About
-Prometheus in docker in order to monitor the services.
+Prometheus in docker in order to monitor:

+  * the VPS machine
+  * and for now a windows laptop

 ## Steps

+  * Install Wmi Exporter on your Windows Laptop
   * Run [prometheus-docker-run.cmd](prometheus-docker-run.cmd)
   * You get a container called `prom`
   * You can stop it